CExA-project/cheat-sheet-for-kokkos/personna.md

 Nuclear physicist with limited programming knowledges, he has been using Fortran for thirty years to implement mathematical and physical models.

-He has to use Kokkos for his three-dimensional code to run on GPU, and will likely hire a PhD student for this.
+He has to use Kokkos for his three-dimensional code to run on GPU, and will likely hire some help for this task.

 ## Béatrice